Sir Charles Henry, 1st Baronet: Career

 In 1882, Henry established the firm of C S Henry & Co. of London, metal merchants and copper importers of which he became managing director.
-The undertaking was converted into a Limited Liability Company in 1902.
+The undertaking was converted into a Limited Liability Company (with authorized capital of £200,000) in April 1902.
 The venture was clearly a great success as by 1915 he was being described as a millionaire, and Frank Owen a biographer of David Lloyd George, wrote of Henry that he was a self-made man who had made a fortune in South Africa.

 During the First World War he undertook a number of missions for the government accomplishing important work in the United States of America and Sweden.
 At his own expense he equipped a private home for wounded soldiers in Berkshire and promoted the welfare of British troops in other ways.
 Henry also had interests in journalism.
 He was to become one of the proprietors of the Westminster Gazette and later founded the newspaper the Jewish Guardian.
 Many prominent Jews opposed the establishment of a Jewish state, fearing this would lead to their co-religionists losing the citizenship of those countries where they and their forebears had long lived and prospered.

 Politics

 Chelmsford

 At the general election of 1900, Henry was selected to fight the Chelmsford Division of Essex for the Liberal Party.
 At the time he was associated with the Liberal Imperialists, a centrist faction within the Liberal Party in the late Victorian and Edwardian periods.
 The Liberal Imperialists were in favour of a more positive attitude towards the development of the British Empire and Imperialism, ending the primacy of the party's commitment to Irish Home Rule.
 In domestic affairs they advocated the concept of 'national efficiency'.
+In May 1901 Henry was elected to the committee of the Imperial Liberal Council.
 However Chelmsford was a safe Unionist seat, the previous member having been returned unopposed in 1895 and Henry's opponent was elected with a majority of 3,129 votes.